gnmearacaun/LXQt-Labwc/README.md

 nvim -V1 -v

 ```

-To make it the default, add this line to your `.zshrc`
+Make it the default, add this line to your `.zshrc`

 ```
 export EDITOR="nvim"
 ```

-Tip: Un/comment lines easily with 'gcc'.
+- Un/comment lines easily with 'gcc'.
 I often open nvim just to find a file on my system by `grepping` a keyword.
 Lazyvim displays all keyboard shortcuts after pressing the spacebar (leader key) via a plugin by the same developer/hero [Folke](https://github.com/folke).
-#### To Upgrade Neovim

 Later when you want to upgrade, go back into the neovim directory (wherever it's stashed).
 Assuming you're on the branch you want, to rebuild from scratch and replace the current build: